okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 All files are named with a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date suffix.

 1. `data/YYYY-MM-DD-current-year.xz`, `data/YYYY-MM-DD-last-year.xz` and `data/YYYY-MM-DD-previous-years.xz`: Datasets from the _Quota for Exercising Parliamentary Activity_; for details on its variables and meaning, check `data/YYYY-MM-DD-ceap-datasets.md`.

 1. `data/datasets-format.html`: Original HTML in Portuguese from the Chamber of Deputies explaining CEAP dataset variables.

 1. `data/YYYY-MM-DD-ceap-datasets.md`: Table comparing contents from `data/YYYY-MM-DD-datasets_format.html` and our translation of variable names and descriptions.

 1. `data/YYYY-MM-DD-companies.xz`: Dataset with suppliers info containing all the fields offered in the [Federal Revenue alternative API](http://receitaws.com.br) and complemented with geolocation (latitude and longitude) gathered from Google Maps.

 1. `data/YYYY-MM-DD-congressperson_relatives.xz` contains data on the relatives of congresspeople and the nature of their relationship

 1. `data/YYYY-MM-DD-congressperson_relatives_raw.xz` also contains data on the relatives of congresspeople, but is only created if `src/get_family_names.py` fails to handle some names

+1. `data/YYYY-MM-DD-sex-place-distances.xz` contains the CNPJ of companies from `data/YYYY-MM-DD-companies.xz` together with the info and some data about the nearest sex place to it (see `src/fetch_sex_places.py`).

 ## Four moments